Private Equity Due Diligence Process: Driving Value Creation

 To ensure success, make sure you’ve covered the following when working with a private equity advisor:

-• Cultivate executive buy-in.
+- Cultivate executive buy-in.
 Getting sign-off from higher ups before you get too far in the process will save you time and money.

-• When appropriate, consider socializing your advisor with the seller’s management team to help establish industry credibility and ensure they see them as an advisory asset, not a threat.The more your expert knows the seller and the company in question, the better he or she can provide helpful insight.
+- When appropriate, consider socializing your advisor with the seller’s management team to help establish industry credibility and ensure they see them as an advisory asset, not a threat.The more your expert knows the seller and the company in question, the better he or she can provide helpful insight.

-• Establish a strong advisor rapport.
+- Establish a strong advisor rapport.
 Develop trust with your high-level experts—they ultimately guide your strategic direction throughout the process.

-Try to ensure a solid mix of junior and senior staff are on the calls so the team can build rapport and develop a long-term relationship with the industry experts.
+Try to ensure a solid mix of junior and senior staff are on the calls so the deal team can build rapport and develop a long-term relationship with the industry experts.

 Late-stage Investment Due Diligence Best Practices

 Once your firm has secured its position as a preferred buyer—i.e., you have appealed to the seller’s vision—it’s time to focus on any remaining deep-dive questions.
+This is also the point in the private equity investment process to validate the target’s financial statements, especially the income statement, to ensure earnings quality aligns with your investment thesis.

 Examine every angle